nhsconnect/prm-gp2gp-dashboard/README.md

    - Only available environments are dev or prod.
 2. `npm run develop:ci`

-If you would then like to run the E2E tests, run `npm run test:e2e:open`

-Note - due to the nature of the E2E tests relying on having stubbed data, you will need to ensure you have the stubbed data rather than S3 data before committing.
+Note: due to the nature of the E2E tests relying on having stubbed data, the E2E tests will fail if you have S3 data rather than stubbed data.

 ### Running the production build of the site